mason-lee19/News-Dashboard/README.md

-# Movie-Data-ETL
+# News-Dashboard
-This project is to setup the scripts necessary to extract, transform, and load new movie data to setup a movie database.
+This project is to setup the scripts necessary to extract, transform, and load financial news data and create an analytical dashboard.